-The development will lead to a loss of cultivated production from ±54 hectares, but it will generate a greater per hectare income for the farming enterprise than the existing agriculture will earn.
+The development will lead to a loss of cultivated production from ± 54 hectares, but it will generate a greater per hectare income for the farming enterprise than the existing agriculture will earn.
 It will also generate additional income and employment in the local economy.
 In addition, it will contribute to the country's need for energy generation, particularly renewable energy that has lower environmental and agricultural impact than existing, coal powered energy generation.

-The loss of agricultural land is of low significance.
-Mitigation promotes strict stormwater management and erosion control directly.
-The recommended mitigation measures are the implementation of an effective system of stormwater run-off control; maintenance of vegetation cover; and stripping, stockpiling and respreading of topsoil.
+The loss of agricultural land caused by the proposed development, is of low significance.
+Mitigation promotes strict storm water management and erosion control directly.
+The recommended mitigation measures are implementation of an effective system of storm water run-off control; maintenance of vegetation cover; and stripping, stockpiling and re-spreading of topsoil.